iam-adss/aws-projects/highly-avail-wordpress/wp-cloudfront-project3/readme.md

 <h1> Creating the SSL certificate</h1>

-<P> I personally had a hard time following up withj this as the lab was layout was svery different from the current AWS console.
+<P> I personally had a hard time following up with this as the lab was layout was svery different from the current AWS console.
 Even so after trial and error I was able to manage and create a SSL ceertificate </P>

 ![SSL certificate custom](https://github.com/user-attachments/assets/0e55db69-7cba-419a-be7b-159e43027491)